ServiceNow/bilevel_augment/README.md

 <b>Results:</b>

 <b>Why it matters:</b> Proper data augmentation can significantly improve generalization performance.
 Unfortunately, deriving these augmentations require domain expertise or extensive hyper-parameter search.
-Thus, having an automatic and quick way of identifying
+Thus, having an automatic and quick way of identifying efficient data augmentation has a big impact in obtaining better models.

 <b>Where to go from here:</b>